Project goals

-The research found that customers will likely begin their Schoox session from a bookmark to their favorite academy page.
-Widgets in the panel guarantee they can see important announcements or onboarding tasks no matter which page they are on.
-The vision is for these widgets to compliment the team's main objective, not a distraction.
-Because the widgets appear on every page, I worked to balance subtlety with condensed, easy-to-digest information
+The research found that customers are likely to begin their Schoox session from a bookmark to their favorite academy page.
+Widgets in the panel ensure they can see important announcements and onboarding tasks, regardless of which page they are on.
+The vision is for these widgets to complement the team's main objective, not distract from it.
+Since the widgets appear on every page, I aimed to balance subtlety with condensed, easy-to-digest information.

 From homepage to panel

-I designed the experiences for both admin settings and personal preferences, which are utilized to customize each team member's widget experience.
-The academy admin has the ability to choose which widgets will display for each workspace.
+We aimed to create an experience that accommodates both admin settings and personal preferences, allowing each team member's widget experience to be customized.
+The academy admin can select which widgets will appear for each workspace.

 Calls-to-action